luaposix/luaposix/README.md

 ```

 The best way to install without [LuaRocks][], is to call the bundled
+`build-aux/luke` command, as shown in the `build` section of the
-`build-aux/luke` command in a freshly cloned working copy.
+included rockspec file, from a freshly cloned working copy.

 Note that you'll be responsible for providing dependencies if you choose
 not to let [LuaRocks][] handle them for you, though you can find a list
-of the minimal dependencies in the rockspec file.
+of minimal dependencies in the rockspec file.

 If you are repackaging or redistributing [luaposix][github], it is better
 to start from a [release tarball][releases], because the [master][github]